Previous Post: Day 8 – Luri Gompa To Ghuma Thanti

 Every once in a while during the night, I’d think – “Gotta get up early tomorrow in case the helicopter comes in…” As for the acclimatization issue, in spite of my concern, all systems were “Go”.
 Not even a mild headache!

 The helicopter never did come in until after we had left the site shortly after 7.
 The two images below show the first bit of snow of the trek that we got to crunch our boots in.
 It made for a nice change from bits and pieces of mountain rubble!

-Our route for the day included the 5300-meter Kyumu Pass and then a gradual downhill most of the way to the campsite on the banks of the Parsye Khola (the campsite is also referred to as Batsyak Camp or Barche Khola in other trip reports).
-[On the Himalayan Map House map above they have the river as the Batsyak Khola; on the Nepal Govt topo it is labeled as the Parsye Khola.]
+Our route for the day included the 5300-meter Kyumu Pass and then a gradual downhill most of the way to the campsite on the banks of the Parsye Khola (the spot is also referred to as Batsyak Camp or Barche Khola in other trip reports).
+[On the Himalayan Map House map above they have the river as the Batsyak Khola; on the Nepal Govt topo it is labelled as the Parsye Khola.]

 This campsite lacks the shelters that Ghuma Thanit has.
 The somewhat dilapidated corrugated tin shack you see in the photo below is all that is there.
 Our cook team and porters took it over.